namberino/sora/kernel/docs/interrupt.md

 - PIT has 4 registers in I/O space - 0x40-0x42 are the data ports for channels 0-2 respectively, and 0x43 is the command port

+# Keyboard interrupt

+- We can use PIC for keyboard interrupting, but PIC doesn't send an ASCII code for key pressed.
+It sends the scancode for the key-down and key-up events
+- We need to translate those scancodes to get ASCII code

 # Reference

 > *Polling* is a method where a device continuously checks the status of another device to determine if it needs attention